Animal Therapy: Improving Your Mental Health Through Animals

 Popular Therapy Animals and Benefits of pet therapy

-Dogs are the considerable widespread therapy animals due to their affectionate nature and ability to bond with humans.
-However, other animals such as cats, birds, and even horses can also be trained to assist patients in achieving therapeutic goals.
+Dogs are a considerable widespread therapy animal due to their affectionate nature and ability to bond with humans.
+However, other animals, such as cats, birds, and even horses, can also be trained to assist patients in achieving therapeutic goals.
 However, therapy animals can include not only these animals but also others, depending on patients’ therapeutic goals and preferences.
-On the other hand, pets there can also be effective in reducing symptoms and improving emotional well-being for those with post-traumatic stress disorder (PTSD).
+On the other hand, pets can also be effective in reducing symptoms and improving emotional well-being for those with post-traumatic stress disorder (PTSD).

 People experiencing stress or trauma can benefit from pet therapy.
 One of the most popular forms of pet therapy is therapy dogs, which are trained to assist people in various ways.
 Research indicates that pet therapy can be especially effective in reducing symptoms and improving emotional well-being for those with post-traumatic stress disorder (PTSD), helping to reduce symptoms and improve emotional well-being.
 Research indicates that spending time with pets can decrease stress levels and increase feelings of relaxation and happiness.